hchris21/hchris21/README.md

 ### About me :computer:

-I am a fullstack JavaScript developer with several years of experience in building web applications using the latest technologies.
+I am a Senior Frontend Engineer with several years of experience in building web applications using the latest technologies.

-I have been working as a fullstack developer since I began my journey in this industry working on React + Redux frontend connected to NodeJS + Express + GraphQL backend services.
+I began my journey in this industry working on React + Redux frontend connected to NodeJS + Express + GraphQL backend services.

 In my free time I usually always work on some personal projects using different/new technologies related to JavaScript.